tamouse/text_service_example/README.md

 ## Left to do:

-1. If you receive errors from the SMS providers, make sure you try it a few times.
+1. ~~If you receive errors from the SMS providers, make sure you try it a few times.
 They intentionally return errors part of the time.
-Also double check that your request format meets the specification.
+Also double check that your request format meets the specification.~~ Happy to say this now works.
 2. If a provider is down (returns a 5xx status code), retry through the other provider.
 The load balancing part of this is implemented, but updating the provider if the service gets a 5xx error is not,
-3. If no provider is available, the message is considered failed.
-Your application may handle this in whatever way is appropriate for your API.
-This might already work, but it also might produce an error if the active provider list is empty.
+3. ~~If no provider is available, the message is considered failed.
+Your application may handle this in whatever way is appropriate for your API.~~ This might already work, but it also might produce an error if the active provider list is empty. **ETA:** this works as expected now.
 2. Implement widget to send a message from the browser
 3. Stand up the app on a real server